 It gets cold up in New England, so the region’s holiday fare is filled with warming bowls of comforting soups.
-This apple pumpkin soup is the perfect start to any meal, with a creamy, slightly sweet flavor that’s perfect for winter.
+This apple pumpkin soup is the perfect start to any meal, with a creamy, slightly sweet flavor.

 This soup is a staple in New England throughout the year, so there’s no way it’s missing from a holiday menu.

-For the Sweet Corn and Clam Chowder recipe, click here.
+For the Grilled Shrimp Cocktail recipe, click here.

-This dish is a classic centerpiece dish, perfect for Christmas Eve.
+This dish is a classic centerpiece dish for Christmas Eve.
 The prep is easy and simple, and the flavors could not be more divine.

 Mashed potatoes are a classic holiday comfort food, and no New England feast would be complete without them.
 This dish jazzes up the standard side a bit with a delicious caramelized onion topping.

 Cranberries are a must-have for any classic Christmas dinner.
-Forget that ol’ relish no one likes to eat anyway and use cranberries for this perfectly tart dessert instead.
+Forget that ol’ relish and use cranberries for this delightful tart dessert instead.

 The warming, homey flavors of molasses and holiday ginger spice make this traditional Christmas cookie a must-have for any New England-inspired feast.